sirlordt/run_build_dev_env/cpp_demo/memory-bank/progress.md

 ### Current Direction
 - **Documentation Focus**: Currently focusing on comprehensive documentation through the memory bank.
+- **AI Assistant Integration**: Using Claude AI to maintain consistent documentation and knowledge transfer.
 - **Maintaining Simplicity**: Keeping the application simple to focus on environment and tooling.
 - **Containerization Optimization**: Emphasis on creating minimal, secure containers.